RavinSG/obsidian-cyber/Tools/Burp Suite.md

 Burp Suite provides an impressive array of tools that are highly valuable for web application testing.
 Let's explore some of the key features:

-- **Proxy**: The [[Burp Proxy]] is the most renowned aspect of Burp Suite.
+- **[[Burp Proxy|Proxy]]**: The Burp Proxy is the most renowned aspect of Burp Suite.
 It enables interception and modification of requests and responses while interacting with web applications.

-- **Repeater**: Another well-known feature.
+- **[[Burp Repeater|Repeater]]**: Another well-known feature.
 Repeater allows for capturing, modifying, and resending the same request multiple times.
 This functionality is particularly useful when crafting payloads through trial and error (e.g., in SQLi - Structured Query Language Injection) or testing the functionality of an endpoint for vulnerabilities.

 - **Intruder**: Despite rate limitations in Burp Suite Community, Intruder allows for spraying endpoints with requests.
 It is commonly utilised for brute-force attacks or fuzzing endpoints.